 No product available!

-Module with color sensor TCS3472.
+Module with a SI1145 light sensor that can detect waves with a wide range of wavelengths: UV, visible and infrared light.
 The board is equipped with a Grove connector and communicates via the I2C interface.
-M5Stack U009
+Seeed Studio 101020089

 No product available!